 Term Definition Allocation process Gas allocation is the process where actual gas usage (i.e. gas that has physically passed through the pipes) is shared out, after the gas is used.
-Annual Quantity (AQ) The AQ means the estimate of the quantity offtaken from the National Transmission System (NTS) over a period of twelve months, by an end consumer.
+Annual Quantity (AQ) The estimate of the quantity of gas used at the site over a period of twelve months, under seasonal normal conditions.
 Balancing figure The balancing figure is the balancing amount of energy (kWh) that is not attributed to an individual supply meter point or shrinkage i.e. the unknown variable at the point of calculation for allocation.
 Central Data Services Provider (CDSP) Xoserve is the CDSP for Britain's gas market.
 In this role we provide a range of critically important services to gas Suppliers, Shippers and Transporters.
 The CDSP is responsible for providing information to gas transportation companies from a central register, combined with information about gas flows across the entire gas transportation network.
 Class 2 product A new regime was introduced to replace the current Daily Metered (DM) or Non-daily metered (NDM) arrangements.
 All supply meter points are now reconciled individually.
 Class 2 sites are read daily and have an AQ less than 58.6million kwh.
 Daily Metered (DM) Sites with meters which read on a daily basis.
 Readings provided via daily read equipment (DRE) and sent via telemetry.
 Distribution Networks (DNs) Distribution Network Operators licenced to transport gas offtaken from the NTS through LDZs.
-D+5 D+5 is the close out of allocation process - representing the final calculation of allocation for a gas day (gas day is defined by 5am to 5am the following day).
-The D+5 window allows for better data values to be submitted for the allocation calculation.
-End User Consumers (EUC) End User Category: a reference used to group together a number of end consumers based on a number of parameters such as AQ, LDZ relating the end consumers to similar demand patterns.
+The D+5 window allows for better data values to be submitted for the allocation calculation and means "5 days after the end of the Gas Day".
+D+5 End User Consumers (EUC) End User Category: a reference used to group together a number of end consumers based on a number of parameters such as AQ, LDZ relating the end consumers to similar demand patterns.